qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/cartography.rst

 .......

-``Categorized layer`` [vector: any] vector layer with the categorized style applied.
+``Categorized layer`` [vector: any]
+  Input vector layer with the categorized style applied.
+No new layer is output.

 ``Non-matching categories`` [table]
   Optional

-  Lists all existing categories which could not be matched to a symbol in the provided style.
+  Lists categories which could not be matched to any symbol in the provided style database.

 ``Non-matching symbol names`` [table]
   Optional

-  Lists all symbol names from the provided style file which could not match any existing category.
+  Lists symbols from the provided style database which could not match any category.

 .. _qgistopologicalcoloring: